hgrecco/pint/docs/index.rst

 **Handle temperature**: conversion between units with different reference points, like positions on a map or absolute temperature scales.

-**Small codebase**: easy to maintain codebase with a flat hierarchy.

 **Dependency free**: it depends only on Python and its standard library.
+It interacts with other packages like numpy and uncertainties if they are installed

 **Pandas integration**: Thanks to `Pandas Extension Types`_ it is now possible to use Pint with Pandas.
 Operations on DataFrames and between columns are units aware, providing even more convenience for users of Pandas DataFrames.
 For full details, see the `pint-pandas Jupyter notebook`_.